moxie-protocol/.github/profile/README.md

   <h1 align="center">Moxie Protocol</h1>
 </div>

-Moxie is a community-owned and community-governed Farcaster protocol.
-Our mission is to grow the Farcaster GDP.
+Moxie is your onchain AI assistant—analyzing transactions, unlocking social alpha, and executing trades on your behalf.

+- Moxie provides no-code AI agents that analyze, inform, trade and help you earn.

+- Turbocharged with the world’s first tokenized agent skills marketplace.

+- Made possible by the most powerful social token launchpad on the Base blockchain.

-The core protocol team, from [Airstack](https://github.com/Airstack-xyz), have been building on Farcaster for nearly two years.
-We believe that Farcaster provides a fantastic tableau for next generation social networks.
+The core protocol team, from [Airstack](https://github.com/Airstack-xyz), have been building on base for nearly three years.

-However, there is one uniquely onchain ingredient missing from Farcaster that Moxie aims to fill: Economic Incentives at the protocol level.

-Quite simply, Moxie enables efficient onchain economies to be woven throughout Farcaster -- into every cast, frame, action, dc, client, app, promotion, and more.

 To learn more about Moxie protocol, check out our official 📄 whitepaper [here](https://build.moxie.xyz/).